rcl-cloudtnt/badges/index.md

 There is a criteria for earning a digital badge.
 The criteria will specify the following :
 - name of the badge
-- the competence that must be demonstrated
+- the competences that must be demonstrated
 - the evidence you must produce
 - how you will be assessed